aaronbloomfield/pdr/labs/lab09-64bit/index.md

 ### Different Architectures ###

 See the [last lab](../lab08/index.html) for details, but all code must be submitted to run under Linux, which is the platform that does the compilation on the submission system.

-### Read the C tutorial ###

-Read the [C tutorial](../../tutorials/09-c/index.html).
-You will need to implement the linkedlist.c program for the post-lab, not for the pre-lab.

 ### Compiling with make ###